 When you have a cough or cold, you might reach for over-the-counter (OTC) drugs to ease your symptoms.
 But you can't do that for babies or toddlers.
 Cough and cold medicines that are safe for grownups can cause serious side effects -- even life-threatening ones -- in children under age 2.

-When your child's nose is stuffy, she may have trouble breathing, sleeping, and eating.
-Saline nasal drops can thin the mucus in her nose and shrink swollen airways.
+When your child's nose is stuffy, they may have trouble breathing, sleeping, and eating.
+Saline nasal drops can thin the mucus in their nose and shrink swollen airways.
 Use them two or three times per day; any more often could make their nose sore.
 Nasal saline gel can be used to calm congestion.

 Saline drops may make it easier to remove mucus from your child's nose.
-For babies, try a suction bulb.
-If your toddler can blow her nose with your help, give that a try.
+For babies, try a suction bulb or nasal aspirator.
+If your toddler can blow their nose with your help, give that a try.

 When your child isn't feeling well, give more drinks than usual.
-Extra fluids can thin out her mucus so her nose won't be as stuffy and she’ll cough up all that gunk more easily.
+Extra fluids can thin out their mucus so their nose won't be as stuffy and they’ll cough up all that gunk more easily.

 Most drinks, like water, juice, and milk, are fine.
-Warm liquids like chicken soup, apple cider, or hot chocolate can soothe a sore throat.
+Warm liquids like chicken soup, or apple juice can soothe a sore throat.
 Be sure they’re warm, not hot, to avoid burns.
 You can also offer an oral rehydration solution such as Pedialyte, or popsicles.

 Give a Little Honey

 It soothes sore throats and eases coughs.
 It may even work better for children than OTC cough medicines.
 Give your child 1/2 teaspoon of honey before bedtime.
 But never give it to a child less than a year old.
 It can make them very ill.